-The heritage assets held by the council are a collection of assets or artefacts either exhibited or stored at a number of sites in the district including the Novium Museum, Pallant House Gallery and Fishbourne Roman Palace.
+The heritage assets held by the council are a collection of assets or artefacts either exhibited or stored at a number of sites in the district including the Novium Museum, Pallant House Gallery and Fishbourne Roman Palace, or other local venues.
 The Museum Collections consist of geological, archaeological, social history and local history artefacts, images and associated information.
 The principal collections include:

-- The Hussey Bequest collection including furniture, paintings and other domestic wares, which is based at the Pallant House Gallery - Archaeological collections which are held both at the Novium Museum and Fishbourne Roman Palace - Guildhall, Priory Park (Listed Grade 1 & Scheduled Monument)
+- The Hussey Bequest collection including furniture, paintings and other domestic wares, which is based at the Pallant House Gallery - Archaeological collections which are held both at the Novium Museum and Fishbourne Roman Palace.